 Local area students who are sick or hurt when the Olin Health Center is closed can seek medical care close to campus.
 Please refer to this map of local health care resources.

-Students who are studying outside of Michigan but are still located inside the United States can use this resource to find health care providers that are in-network for MSU's student insurance through the Blue Care Network.
+Students who are studying outside of Michigan but are still located inside the United States can use this resource to find health care providers that are in-network for MSU's student insurance through the Academic Health Plan.

 There are three types of resources students in this situation should use: